 If you left the LGPS before 1 April 2014, you can choose not to take your AVC plan when you take your main LGPS benefits.
 You can leave your AVC plan invested and use it later.
 You must take it by age 75.

 If you do not take your AVC plan at the same time as your main LGPS benefits, your options will be different when you do take it.
-You will only be able to take a maximum of 25 per cent of your AVC plan as tax-free cash.
+You will only be able to take a maximum of 25 percent of your AVC plan as tax-free cash.
 You must use the remainder to buy an annuity.

 If you paid into the LGPS on or after 1 April 2014, you must take your AVC plan at the same time as you take your main LGPS benefits.